LIJI32/superbomberman/README.md

 # Known Issues
 * In arena levels, the crowd will not make any sound if the arena is not world 5
-* After beating Spiderer, some of the bonuses will reset

 # Legal note
 I am not a copyright owner of Super Bomberman, and this repository is provided for education proposes only.
 Any non-educational use of this repository might be illegal if you do not legally own a copy of the game.